chinmayakumardas/iterator/README.md

 Lenis and GSAP ScrollTrigger must remain synchronized.

-Use the current Lenis React integration rather than relying on outdated package examples.
+Use the current supported Lenis React integration rather than copying outdated package examples.

 ---

-# 20. GSAP Architecture
+# 37. GSAP Architecture

-Animations should not be scattered randomly across components.
+Do not scatter animation logic randomly throughout the application.

-Recommended structure:
+Recommended:

 ```text
 src/